ibukanov/quilt.el/README.md

 Installation
 ------------

-Copy quilt.el to a directory on the Emacs load path and add `(require quilt)` to your .emacs file.
+Copy quilt.el to a directory on the Emacs load path and add `(require 'quilt)` to your .emacs file.
 Alternatively add `(load "~/quilt.el")` to .emacs with the path adjusted apropriately.